This accessibility statement applies to content published on the East Sussex Healthcare NHS Trust website.

 Content that’s not within the scope of the accessibility regulations

 Some of our PDFs and Word documents are essential to delivering our work.
-By the end of January 2021, we plan to either fix these or replace them with accessible HTML pages.
+We plan to fix these or replace them with accessible HTML pages.

 Any new PDFs or Word documents we publish will meet accessibility standards.